jamesmh/coravel/Docs/Scheduler.md

 - Other restrictions such as preventing a long running task from running again while the previous one is still active.

-> Under the covers, scheduling is similar to cron.
-Using `EveryFiveMinutes()`, for example, will trigger only when the minute is 0, 5, 10, 15, etc. The same goes for second based intervals, like `EveryFiveSeconds()` - which would trigger on any second that is divisible by 5.

-## A Few Samples
+## A Few Samples To Get An Idea Of How Task Scheduling Works

-### Example: Run a task once an hour only on Mondays.
+### Run a task once an hour only on Mondays.

 ```c#
 scheduler.Schedule(